Do I need an appointment with a clinician?

 If you have more than one problem, you should decide which one is most important to you and focus on that one problem during your consultation.
 If you have a list, you can show it to the GP, but you should not be surprised that they will pick one problem for you to discuss.
 The other problems will have to wait until another day.

-If you choose to have a phone appointment, please be aware that it is vital that the waiting room does not become overcrowded; although we will try to call you at the designated time, we may have to be more flexible - you should get a call close to the time you booked but it may be earlier or later, usually no more than an hour either way.
+If you choose to have a phone appointment, although we will try to call you at the designated time, we may have to be more flexible - you should get a call close to the time you booked but it may be earlier or later, usually no more than an hour either way.

 If you have a phone appointment, you should respect the consultation and ensure that you are as focussed and free from distractions as you would be if you came in to the surgery.
 It is not appropriate to be driving, watching TV or in a public place.